-- Insert the cable through the cylinder as shown below. - 4.
+For .22 LR GP100 Revolvers: Apply the lock by placing the cable through the frame and trigger guard as shown in Figure 3b.
+Do not apply the cable directly to the trigger guard!
+Only apply the cable as shown in Figure 3b. - 4.
 To lock: With the key turned to the farthest clockwise position, insert the loose end of the cable into the lock.
 Turn the key counterclockwise and remove the key. - 5.
 Once the lock is securely closed, pull firmly on the lock to test the connection and be sure it is locked.
 Do not leave or store your firearm with the key in the lock!
 Store your locked, unloaded firearm and the key in secure, separate locations, away from ammunition, children, and unauthorized adults.